 Anique’s work employs photography, performance, poetry and installation to draw attention to the body as a sight of political resistance and futuristic imagining.
 She actively seeks new ways of knowledge production that warp and disrupt colonial histories.
 Her current work looks at themes of arrivals and survival of black women and the use of cultural production in these gravely intimate, yet global journeys.
 Her art creation processes are guided by the questions: What stories do we tell that go unchallenged?
 And in how many ways can we know a thing?

-While completing her undergraduate degree in International Development, she was invited to represent Canada at the 1st World Afro-Descendant Youth Summit in Costa Rica.
-She is now completing her masters of poetry, performance and community economic development at York University and is an artist-in-residence at The Watah School, a trans disciplinary artist institute.
-In 2014, Anique held a fellowship in the first cohort of Studio Y at Mars Discovery District, was 1 of fifteen, 2014 Ashoka-AMEX Emerging Innovators and was invited to participate in The Drawing Room, an international poets residency held in Jamaica.
-As a masters candidate Anique spends time researching how arts-based methodologies can expose approaches of community and self-survival to create community-led and self-sustaining models of local development.
-In recognition of her work she was awarded a partnership project grant from Schools Without Borders to explore her ideas of art production and alternative economies in the Caribbean.
+While completing her undergraduate degree in International Development, she was invited to represent Canada at the First World Afro-Descendant Youth Summit in Costa Rica.
+She has a masters of photography, performance and community economic development at York University and was an artist-in-residence at The Watah School, a trans disciplinary artist institute.
+In 2014, Anique held a fellowship in the first cohort of Studio Y at Mars Discovery District, was one of fifteen, 2014 Ashoka-AMEX Emerging Innovators and was invited to participate in The Drawing Room, an international poets residency held in Jamaica.
+As a masters candidate Anique spent time researching how arts-based methodologies can expose approaches of community and self-survival to create community-led and self-sustaining models of local development.
+In recognition of her work she was awarded a partnership project grant from Schools Without Borders to explore her ideas of art production and alternative economies in the Caribbean and received the Faculty of Environmental Studies Outstanding Graduate Paper Award.
 She has worked with and has been lovingly mentored by globally celebrated dub-poet, d’bi.young anitafrika, Jamaican theatre worker and scholar, Honor Ford-Smith, poets Christine Craig and Millicent Graham and photographers Isa Ransome and Ella Cooper.